|

 Well.... not quite.
 While Dan did indeed take them apart, much more was done than merely 'cleaning them up a bit' for

-when I interviewed Carl Thompson® he
+when I interviewed Carl Thompson he mentioned learning guitar

-mentioned learning guitar repair at Dan's shop apprenticing under Eddie Diehl stating "I cut my teeth re-fretting Danelectros - that's where Eddie taught me fret work.
-We would often
+repair at Dan's shop apprenticing under Eddie Diehl stating "I cut my teeth re-fretting Danelectros - that's where Eddie taught

-remove the frets and install new ones.
-We did all kinds of work to those guitars and then Dan would turn around and
+me fret work.
+We would often remove the frets and install new ones.
+We did all kinds of work to those guitars and then Dan would turn

 in New Jersey I believe - so getting them was pretty easy, but some of them needed stabilizing so that they could